Starting your career

 - Verbal and numerical online testing

 Shortlisted candidates will be asked to complete a verbal reasoning and numerical test at a time which is convenient for them.
 The verbal reasoning test is designed to measure your ability to understand written information and to evaluate arguments about this information.
-The numerical assesses your understanding of tables of statistical and numerical data, as well as your ability to make logical deductions.
+The numerical test assesses your understanding of tables of statistical and numerical data, as well as your ability to make logical deductions.

 - First round interview